 In the most general terms, network monitoring means the use of available communication protocols to collect information on the status of communication systems, whether they be routers, land line communications or cell phones.
-This article will talk about one of the most currently-used protocols, SNMP, and how to exploit it in order to harvest data, covering all that you need to know to begin using SNMP monitoring.
-SNMP, or Simple Network Management Protocol, belongs to the application layer of a network, and allows information to be exchanged between network devices.
+Among them, SNMP raises as the most used monitoring tool.

 SNMP trap monitoring

 First configure your devices to send traps when specific circumstances are met, and secondly set up a tool that can collect the SNMP traps it receives, whether it be a machine with the necessary services, or a piece of monitoring software.
 How you configure the SNMP devices will depend on the manufacturer’s model and the device itself, and is carried out from a management interface accesible via a browser and its IP address.

 Traps can be received in Linux by using the demon snmptrapd, installed as follows, e.g. on CentOS systems:

 In our example we’re going to use Pandora FMS to receive and process the SNMP traps.
 If you already have a Pandora FMS server installed you won’t need any new dependencies, but you’ll have to enable it to receive the traps.
 Search for snmpconsole in the pandora_server.conf file and enable it as follows: